Product

 Use Baremetrics to monitor your subscription revenue

-Sometimes a small pricing change can have a drastic influence on your revenue.
+Sometimes, a small pricing change can drastically influence your revenue.
 Whatever revenue model you choose, use Baremetrics to monitor your sales data.

 Baremetrics makes it easy to collect and visualize all of your sales data.
 When you have multiple revenue models, each with several revenue streams, it can be difficult to calculate your MRR (Monthly Recurring Revenue), ARR (Annual Recurring Revenue), LTV (Customer Lifetime Value), churn, etc. Thankfully, Baremetrics can do all of this for you.